bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 We did.
 We covered updates about [Frost](https://eprint.iacr.org/2020/852.pdf) and [Roast](https://eprint.iacr.org/2022/550.pdf), [MuSig2](https://eprint.iacr.org/2020/1261).

-We talked about ideas that are a little further out in terms of `batch verification`, `signature aggregation`, `interactive full aggregation`, [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/).
+We talked about ideas that are a little further out in terms of batch verification, signature aggregation, interactive full aggregation, [cross input signature aggregation](https://btctranscripts.com/tags/cisa/).

 [Mark “Murch” Erhardt]: 00:00:54

-So everything, like everything that pertains to `taproot` and since then?
+So everything, like everything that pertains to Taproot and since then?

 **Adam Jonas**: 00:00:58